fff0996/Git-Tutorial/README.md

 mapping.R
 ==================================
-It is code that makes mapping talbe using R.
+It is code that makes mapping table using R.
 database is gotten by **biomart**

 target -> gene_ID(Entrez,Homosapience)